SGDInstitute/apollo/content/collections/pages/sgdinstitute/programs.md

             marks:
               -
                 type: lead
-            text: 'Our life-saving work is made possible through the generous financial support of grassroots donors.
+            text: 'Our work is made possible through the generous financial support of grassroots donors.
 We invite you to join us with a monthly or one-time gift.
 Your donation provides space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces.'
       -
         type: paragraph
       -